ST10375898/Stratify/README.md

  # Clone the repository
 git clone https://github.com/ST10375898/Stratify.git

- # Navigate  into thte folder
+ # Navigate  into the folder
  cd Stratify

  # Opend index.htm in abrowser or use Live Server